What Are Third Conditionals?

 Second Conditionals vs. Third Conditionals

-The main difference between these two structures is that the third conditional form is used when we want to talk about a different version of the past.
-Something that could happen but did not, in the second conditional sentence, we talk about an unreal situation in the present or in the future.
+The main difference between the second and third conditional structures is that the third conditional is used to talk about a hypothetical or unreal situation in the past that did not actually happen.
+On the other hand, the second conditional is used to talk about an unreal situation in the present or future that is unlikely to happen.

 Compare the following examples: